RobGaughan/osTicket-Creating-and-Working-Tickets/README.md

 1. As an end-user create a ticket
 2. As a Help Desk Agent, observe the ticket’s properties
 3. Set Properties to the ticket
+4. Work the ticket, communicate with customers
+5. Close ticket

 ## Configuration